evdcush/TensorFlow-wheels/env-setup-guide.md

 - Or, specifying the config optimization flags in `./configure`:
 > `Please specify optimization flags to use during compilation when bazel option "--config=opt" is specified [Default is -march=native]: -msse4.1 -msse4.2 -mavx -mavx2 -mfma`

-### The ""just letting the build default do it for you automatically" way
+### The "just letting the build default do it for you automatically" way
-There's no reason you need to specify any of those optimization flags to the build configuration (**even if you aren't building for your machine/`march`!**)
+There's no reason you need to specify any of those optimization flags to the build configuration (**even if you aren't building for your machine/`march`**, more on that below).

 #### Understanding `-march=native`
+Check your own `march`: `gcc -march=native -Q --help=target | grep march`

 *`-march=native`* is the compiler option referring to your native x86_64 microarchitecture--in other words, the instruction set supported by your CPU.\
 You do not need to specify or configure your `march` to be native.
 It already is.